2.5. TorchLean API

 verification chapters can refer to the same names as the examples.

-See Training From Scratch for workflows, Example Walkthroughs for curated demos, and PyTorch Round-Trip then TorchLean vs PyTorch for interop.
+See Training From Scratch for workflows, Example Walkthroughs for curated examples, and PyTorch Round-Trip then TorchLean vs PyTorch for interop.

 2.5.11.
 References